 Passionate commitment to TMPF’s mission and vision;

-Bachelor’s degree in education, science, or a health related field; and/or one year of related experience;
+Bachelor’s degree and/or experience in education, science, or a health related field;

 Ability to multi-task in a fast-paced environment;